Housing policies and strategies

 The Scottish Social Housing Charter sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.
 The Charter will help to improve the quality and value of services that social landlords provide.

 All social landlords now report their performance annually to the Scottish Housing Regulator.
 One of the main aims is to make sure that tenants are at the core of all housing services provided by the council.
 Tenants can compare a landlord’s performance and hold landlords to account for their service delivery.
-Landlords are expected to share best practise, and learn from each other, to improve the service that tenants get.
+Landlords are expected to share their best practise, and learn from each other, to improve the service that tenants get.

 Private sector housing strategic outcome statement

-Our Private Sector Housing strategic outcome statement and action plan details how we aim to improve the quality of private sector housing.
+We aim to improve the quality of private sector housing.
 Private sector housing includes owner occupiers and the private rented sector.

-- Private sector housing strategic outcome statement (pdf 103kb)
+Private sector outcome statement

-We have produced a scheme of assistance (pdf 352KB) for private homeowners and tenants of private sector landlords.
+We have produced a scheme of assistance (PDF 352KB) for private homeowners and tenants of private sector landlords.
 Section 72 of the Housing (Scotland) Act 2006 requires all local authorities to produce a scheme of assistance for private homeowners and tenants.
 It sets out the circumstances in which we will provide information, advice, and practical support and, in some circumstances, financial assistance to private homeowners to help them repair, maintain, improve or adapt their homes.

 For more information please contact our private housing team on 01467 534853.

-The Below Tolerable Standard Housing Policy (pdf 137KB) aims to reduce the number of houses that are below the Tolerable Standard and prevent more houses from falling below this standard.
+The Below Tolerable Standard Housing Policy (PDF 137KB) aims to reduce the number of houses that are below the Tolerable Standard and prevent more houses from falling below this standard.
 It encourages homeowners to repair, maintain and improve their homes through our Scheme of Assistance.

 Duty of candour